 Questions?
 Please do send them my way! misskayAP@gmail.com

 Instructor Qualifications: I graduated with high honors from Messiah College, where I earned my Bachelor’s degree in English Literature.
 Since graduation in 2008, I have run my own freelance writing and editing business (you can take a peek at my business website, www.forwantofanail.net, and theoretical bonus points if you get the reference!).
 This means I’ve had the pleasure of editing many different types of writing, from poetry collections to science fiction to autobiographies to PhD dissertations, and more.
 I am also currently pursuing a Master’s degree in English Language and Literature through Signum University, where I help run their Signum Symposia series; and I have presented academic papers and creative writing selections at several of their regional conferences.
-I substitute taught for this very course in the past two years while Ruth Green was the head teacher, and this will be my first year conducting the course myself.
+I substitute taught for this very course in the past three years while Ruth Green was the (superb) head teacher, and this will be my second year conducting the course myself.

 Click here to open or download an application to this class (Microsoft Word document)